 If a member of the U.S. Armed Forces dies while in active service in a combat zone or from wounds, disease, or other injury received in a combat zone, the decedent's income tax liability is forgiven for the tax year in which death occurred and for any earlier tax year ending on or after the first day the member served in a combat zone in active service.
+(Forgiven tax is tax that does not have to be paid.)
 Any forgiven tax liability that has already been paid will be refunded, and any unpaid tax liability at the date of death will be forgiven.